Kirovez/nanoTRF/README.md

 ### <a name="output"></a> Folder `clusters`
-This folder contains information for each cluster including consensus contigs fiele, reads from each cluster and figures used for html generation
+This folder contains information for each cluster including consensus contig files, reads from each cluster and figures used for html generation

 ## <a name="authors"></a>Authors